MIT-SPARK/Kimera-VIO-ROS/README.md

 sudo apt-get install python-rosinstall python-rosinstall-generator python-wstool build-essential python-catkin-tools
 ```

-## SparkVIO
+### ii.
+SparkVIO main library and its dependencies

 Follow installation instructions in [Spark VIO](https://github.mit.edu/SPARK/VIO).
-Make sure you install SparkVIO and all its dependencies.
+Make sure you install SparkVIO and **all its dependencies**.

-# Installation
+## B. SparkVIO ROS wrapper Installation

 If you have the above prerequisities and [Spark VIO](https://github.mit.edu/SPARK/VIO) installed and built, installation of the SparkVIO ROS wrapper should just be:

 ```